 Table of contents

 Australia’s development co-operation focuses on the Indo-Pacific region.
-Through its development co‑operation, Australia works to reaffirm and strengthen the centrality of gender equality, disability and LGBTQIA+ rights in its foreign policy.
-Australia’s total official development assistance (ODA) increased in 2024 to USD 3.3 billion (preliminary data), representing 0.19% of gross national income (GNI)
+Through its development co-operation, Australia works to reaffirm and strengthen the centrality of gender equality, disability and LGBTQIA+ rights in its foreign policy.
+Australia’s total official development assistance (ODA) (USD 3.3 billion, preliminary data) decreased in 2025, representing 0.18% of gross national income (GNI).

 Policy

 Copy link to PolicyAustralia’s International Development Policy articulates Australia’s ambition to contribute to a peaceful, stable and prosperous Indo-Pacific region, including supporting ambitious action on climate change.
-The policy prioritises locally led development through country and regional development partnership plans, reflecting priorities agreed upon with partner governments, and informed by consultation with civil society, business, academia and other local actors.
-Thematic strategies for gender equality, and disability equity and rights, help to support all people to fulfil their potential.
-Australia’s new Humanitarian Policy outlines its approach to preventing, preparing for and responding to humanitarian crises.
+The policy prioritises locally led development through country and regional development partnership plans, reflecting priorities agreed upon with partner governments and informed by consultation with civil society, business, academia and other local actors.
+Thematic strategies for gender equality and disability equity and rights help guide programming in line with the government’s priorities in these areas.
+Australia’s Humanitarian Policy outlines its approach to preventing, preparing for and responding to humanitarian crises.

-Australia effectively uses regional and multilateral channels to pursue its regional and global priorities.
+Beyond a strong focus on bilateral co-operation, Australia also uses regional and multilateral channels to pursue its regional and global priorities.
 It advocates in the United Nations (UN) system and multilateral development banks for the needs of the Indo-Pacific region and the unique vulnerabilities of small island developing states (SIDS).

 Findings from OECD-DAC reviews